alexk99/the_router/bras/bras_howto_eng.md

 <img src="http://therouter.net/images/bras/bras_howto_l3.png">

 The two main static the_router's interfaces configured in a router's configuration file are v3 and v20 virtual interfaces (VIF).
-VIF v3 connects the_router with the single uplink border router.
+VIF v3 connects the_router to the border router.
-VIF v20 connects the_router with hosts H4 linux network stack which runs on the same host as the_router, but uses his own NICs.
+VIF v20 connects the_router to H4 linux network stack which runs on the same host as the_router, but uses its own NICs.

 # 4. Starting TheRouter, checking L2 and L3 connectivity.